Husqvarna ST224 Snow Blower Review 2024 – Pros, Cons, & Verdict

 Cable-related problems crop up frequently.
 Husqvarna secures the control cables under the control console with plastic ties that can break, making the blower hard to use.
 Under their warranty, Husqvarna replaces broken plastic ties with metal if needed.

 The augers are robust, but some users report frequent, catastrophic damage to the impeller.
-Even small size rocks can ruin the impeller and shear its bolts, requiring replacement.
+Even small-sized rocks can ruin the impeller and shear its bolts, requiring replacement.

 Other users are expressing dissatisfaction with receiving warranty service for issues they encounter with their ST224s.
 Finding out that dealers don’t offer on-site repair, or that they give lower priority to servicing equipment not purchased from them, creates the most dissatisfaction.
 Some cases require shipping the blower out for repair.
 Verifying the availability of local service is important because sending off a blower to any manufacturer is an onerous task.

-If you’re a homeowner who resides in an area with relatively “normal” amounts of snow (in other words, outside the Snow Belt), has a two-car driveway, and lives on a lot with a sizeable amount of sidewalk, the Husqvarna ST224 is an outstanding choice for your snow-moving needs.
-It’s reliable, can handle snowfalls in the 6 – 18” range, and is comfortable to operate.
+If you’re a homeowner who resides in an area with relatively “normal” amounts of snow (in other words, outside the Snow Belt), has a two-car driveway, and lives on a lot with a sizable amount of sidewalk, the Husqvarna ST224 is an outstanding choice for your snow-moving needs.
+It’s reliable, can handle snowfalls in the 6–18” range, and is comfortable to operate.
 Plenty of power, handle height adjustment, excellent work area illumination, and Husqvarna quality makes this a product worth considering.

 Other snow-blower reviews: